 We also consider applicants with graduate degrees in biostatistics, computer science, economics, engineering, mathematics, physics, or any discipline where there is a significant quantitative component.

 Please note that the department has stopped offering non-degree programs.

 For more information on admissions to our PhD program and program requirements, visit the School of Graduate Studies calendar.

 The admission deadline for our full-time PhD program is November 15.
+This includes the application submission and payment of the application fee ($125.00 CAD).
 The deadline for supporting documents is November 30.
 Submit your online application for our PhD program between Sep 22 and Nov 15 each year.